 A MIDWEST STORY IN A TRUMP ERA : ANOTHER STORY BY WE THE FREE (WTF)

 In fact, my mother lives in one of the least contested of these red districts, the 6th district, represented by Republican Peter Roskam.
 He has won handily since 2007.
-He never meets with constituents.
-He has enthusiastically supported all the far-right stuff the Republican leadership has championed this millennium and has offered zero resistance against Trump.
+Also, he never meets with constituents.
+He enthusiastically supports all the far-right stuff the Republican leadership champions this millennium.
+He offers zero resistance against Trump.

 The Democratic Party of DuPage County asserted in its January community meeting that they were not going to bother trying to flip the 6th district.
 Their strategy for the state lay elsewhere.